nayeemmz/cmsc426Spring2021/project3.md

 You will be implementing Scale-Invariant Feature Transform (SIFT) to obtain feature descriptors and not use a library for it.
 For the rest of the project you may use Python libaries.
 The descriptor for each image will be a matrix of size, $`keypoints \times 128'$.
 If there are different number of keypoints for different images, you may use only the strongest keypoints determined by the image having the smallest number of keypoints.
 Once the descriptors for each keypoint are obtained you may stack them for the entire training set.
 Use this matrix of feature descriptors as a training input to k-means clustering algorithm.
 The centroids of the clusters form a visual dictionary vocabulary.
 Use this visual vocabulary to make a frequency histogram for each image, based on the frequency of vocabularies in them.
 In other words you are trying to figure out the number of occurrences of each visual vocabulary word in each image.
 These histograms are the bag of visual words.
 The length of the histogram is the same as the number of clusters.

 Go over the slides to understand SIFT, K-Means algorithm and bag of features.
-While you may use Python libraries to run k-means algorithm and to train the Support vector classifier, you would have to write your own code for SIFT.
-For a detailed description of SIFT, read the following [paper](https://www.cs.ubc.ca/~lowe/papers/ijcv04.pdf').
+While you may use Python libraries to run K-means algorithm and to train the Support vector classifier, you would have to write your own code for SIFT.
+For a detailed description of SIFT, read the following [paper](https://www.cs.ubc.ca/~lowe/papers/ijcv04.pdf).
 For the bag of visual words technique, follow the graphic above and read the following [paper](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/csurka-eccv-04.pdf).

 ## SVM Classifier Training

 Train SVM on the resulting histograms (each histogram is a feature vector, with a label) obtained as a bag of visual words in the previous step.
 For a thorough understanding of SVM, refer to the heavily cited [paper](https://www.di.ens.fr/~mallat/papiers/svmtutorial.pdf), by Christopher Burges.

 You would need to train the classifiers as one vs. all.
 Wherein only the category that you are training for is considered to be a positive example and the other two categories are treated as negative examples.
 You may use svm from sklearn in Python.

 ## Test your model

 Extract the bag of visual words for the test image and then pass it as an input to the SVM models you created during training to predict its label.
-That means it would be tested using all the SVM classifiers and assigned the label that gives the higest score.
+That means it would be tested using all the SVM classifiers and assigned the label that gives the highest score.

 <a name='part2'></a>
 ## Part 2: - What to submit (50 points)